Rgascoin/my_rpg/README.md

     git clone https://github.com/Rgascoin/my_rpg.git

 #### Installation
-Once you get the repo, the only next step for you is to use the makefile for building it.
+Once you get the repo, the only next step is to use the makefile for building it.

     make re